 Berlin property prices: old vs. new buildings

 For existing buildings, the median property price in Berlin is currently €4,740/m2 ($481/ft2).
 On the other hand, new buildings generally cost much more at €6,250/m2.
-This article will go in-depth into property prices across the districts of Berlin, with a separate focus on existing and new offers.
+This article will go in-depth into property prices across the districts of Berlin, differentiating between new and old buildings.

 Berlin property prices: by neighbourhood

-The average price of existing properties is about €6,880/m² and for new builds, it’s €8,320/m², which is very high compared to the overall Berlin average.
-The prices increased by about 8% in the last 12 months, and only 1,780 properties went on the market in that period.
+The average price of existing properties is about €6,880/m² while for new builds, it’s €8,320/m², which is very high compared to the overall average in Berlin.
+It’s a property hotspot–– prices have increased by about 8% in the last 12 months and only 1,780 properties landed on the market during that period.

-Prenzlauer Berg is the most desired district in East Berlin, the most sought after neighbourhoods being around Kollwitzplatz, Kastanienallee and Helmholtzplatz.
-The prices of existing apartments have been increasing year after year and the current average is €5,860/m².
-Interestingly, the prices of new builds in Prenzlauer Berg has decreased by 17% over the last 12 months, and the average price is lower than existing apartments in the same neighbourhood at €4,880 / m².
-This goes against the trend across the city, where new builds are generally more expensive than existing properties.
+Prenzlauer Berg is easily the most desired district in East Berlin, the most sought after neighbourhoods being around Kollwitzplatz, Kastanienallee and Helmholtzplatz.
+The prices of existing apartments increase year after year with the current average at €5,860/m².
+It’s all about that altbau liebe in Prenzlauer Berg –– interestingly, the average price of a new build is at €4,880/m², making it cheaper to buy new than existing apartments.
+Furthermore, the prices of new builds in Prenzlauer Berg have decreased by 17% over the last 12 months.
+This goes against the city-wide trend where new builds are generally more expensive than existing properties.

-The vast majority of Friedrichshain properties were built between 1900 & 1920, and so there are fewer overlaps of new and old buildings than in other districts.
-Therefore, there is a huge price gap between the existing and new buildings.
-Currently, the average price of existing properties is about €4,850/m², but for buyers looking for a taste of history, Karl-Marx Allee offers rare, Stalinist period buildings, reputed for their robust and functional layouts, for a slightly higher price level.
-On the other hand, new apartments will cost you around €7,600/m².
-Sustained price increases are likely in the coming years due to the popularity and development of this district.
+The vast majority of Friedrichshain properties were built between 1900 & 1920, causing less overlap of new and old buildings than in other districts.
+This has resulted in a huge price gap between the two.
+Currently, the average price of existing properties is about €4,850/m².
+If buyers are looking for a taste of history, Karl-Marx Allee offers rare, Stalinist period buildings, reputed for their robust and functional layouts, for a slightly higher price level.
+On the other hand, newly-built apartments will cost you around €7,600/m².
+Sustained price increases will continue to roll in the coming years due to the popularity and development of this district.

 Before the fall of the Berlin Wall, Kreuzberg was one of the poorest areas in West Berlin, located right next to the East German border.
-But since reunification in 1990, Kreuzberg has been right in the centre, transforming from a dodgy suburb to a cosmopolitan, international hotspot.
-The property prices in Kreuzberg are therefore some of the highest in the city.
-The average price is €5,830/m² for existing properties and €7,880/m² for new properties, with both categories increasing since this time last year.
+Post-reunification in 1990, Kreuzberg found itself in the centre of the city, transformed from a dodgy suburb to a cosmopolitan, international hotspot.
+Today, the property prices in Kreuzberg are among the highest in the city.
+The average price is €5,830/m² for existing properties and €7,880/m² for new properties, and still steadily increasing.

-Neukölln is undergoing a deep transformation.
-It is an enormous district and so it makes sense to focus on various areas individually.
-The most desired areas are found in the north, nestled in between Tempelhofer Feld and Sonnenalle.
+Neukölln is in the midst of undergoing a deep transformation.
+It’s an enormous district so it makes sense to focus on its many kiezs individually.
+The most desirable neighbourhoods are found in the north, nestled in between Tempelhofer Feld and Sonnenalle.
 These areas are particularly popular amongst international buyers from Scandinavia, France and Britain.
 Existing apartments around here costs €4,770/m² and a new build will set you back a staggering €7,130/m².
-But, geographically, Neukölln is so much more, spreading far into the South and including the areas of Britz, Buckow, Gropiusstadt and Rudow.
+However keep in mind that, geographically, Neukölln spreads far into the Southern areas of Britz, Buckow, Gropiusstadt and Rudow.
 When we take these areas into account, the median prices drop to €4,170/m² and €5,760/m² for existing and new builds respectively.

-Charlottenburg is nowadays a very coveted district in Berlin.
+Charlottenburg has long been a very coveted district in Berlin.
 The ‘City-West’ has returned to its former glory over the last 10 years and is now a truly international hub.
 The most sought-after areas are around Savignyplatz, Kurfürstendamm and Oliverplatz.
-The average property price is currently €5,350/m², but you might find a better deal in 1960s buildings in the north of Charlottenburg, where prices are around€4500/m².
-New builds are priced at €8,650/m² on average.
+The average property price is currently €5,350/m², but you might find a better deal among the bright and spacious 1960s buildings in the north of Charlottenburg, where prices linger reasonably around€4500/m².
+New builds on average are priced at €8,650/m².

 Moabit is another district that has found itself near the centre of Berlin since reunification.
-Before that, it was a heavily industrialised, working-class area, but has recently been attracting the attention of investors, due to the excellent location.
+Once a heavily industrialised, working-class area, it has recently been attracting the attention of investors, due in part to its accessibility to the rest of the city.
 The Stephan and North Rhine-Westphalian neighbourhoods boast quiet streets, lined with cafés, bakeries, restaurants and beautifully restored Altbau apartments.
 Apartments in Moabit cost around €4,250/m².
-For new properties, the average price is more than 30% higher than last year at €8,190/m².
+For new properties, the average price is more than 30% higher than last year, coming in at €8,190/m².

-Wedding is a fantastic investment opportunity because of its proximity to Mitte and its huge development potential.
-In Autumn this year Tegel Airport will shut down and be transformed into a technology and science hub, which will have a big effect on northern Wedding.
-At the same time, business locations of Mitte are spreading out, slowly creeping into the south of the district.
-The prices in Wedding are still a bit lower than in other districts, although they caught up a bit recently.
+Wedding offers a fantastic investment opportunity because of its proximity to Mitte and its huge development potential.
+In autumn 2020, Tegel Airport will be shut down and transformed into a technology and science hub.
+This will, undoubtedly, have a huge effect on northern Wedding.
+At the same time, business locations of Mitte have been slowly creeping into the south of the district.
+The prices in Wedding are still a bit lower than in other districts, although recently they’ve been playing catch up.
 The number of properties on offer is also increasing, which goes against the overall trend in Berlin.
 Existing properties in Wedding cost on average €4,160/m², while new properties cost about €5,700/m².

-This central neighbourhood between East and West has seen high demand for and low supply of properties since the 1980s.
-But although Schöneberg has been popular for a long time, the price developments are not slowing down.
-Currently, the average price of an apartment in Schöneberg is €4,820 / m², which is a YoY increase of almost 15 %.
+This central neighbourhood between East and West has seen high demand and low supply of properties since the 1980s.
+Although Schöneberg has been popular for a long time, the relentless price developments are not slowing down.
+Currently, the average price of an apartment in Schöneberg is €4,82m², which is a YoY increase of almost 15 %.
 New buildings are priced at €7,070/m², which is a YoY increase of almost 18 %.
-These increases are much higher than the city-wide trend over the last 12 months.
+These increases are considerably higher than the city-wide trend over the last 12 months.

 Berlin property prices: Wilmersdorf

-Property prices in Wilmersdorf are high across the board, as there are many good locations to live in this district.
-However, the prices do still differ according to the precise location because certain areas are really exclusive.
-For example, many diplomats live near their embassies in the famous Grünewald, or near Roseneck.
-These areas are therefore relatively expensive.
+Property prices in Wilmersdorf are high across the board, with so many good locations to live in this district.
+However, the prices do still differ according to the precise location because certain areas are particularly exclusive.
+For example, many diplomats live near their embassies in the famous Grünewald, or near Roseneck, making these areas relatively expensive.
 In other locations, such as Fehrbelliner Platz, prices tend to be a bit lower than the average.
 Wilmersdorf properties cost around €5,600/m², but new builds will, on average, set you back €7,800/m².

 Berlin property prices: Steglitz

-Although located further away from the city centre, a stone’s throw away from the Grünewald, Steglitz feels close to everything.
-This is largely due to the great connections to Charlottenburg, Kreuzberg and Mitte.
-But Steglitz has a city-life of its own now, centred around the bustling Schloßstraße, and yet has kept its old-world, classy vibe.
+Although located further away from the city centre, in the shade of the Grünewald trees, Steglitz still feels close to everything.
+This is largely due to the great transport connections to Charlottenburg, Kreuzberg and Mitte.
+Steglitz boasts a city-life of its own, centred around the bustling Schloßstraße, and yet has kept its old-world, classy vibe.
 It’s a fantastic place to live.
 The median property price is currently €4,600/m², while new builds cost more at €6,400/m².